BrownCSCI1230/lab02_pencils/README.md

 ## 0. Introduction

-Computer graphics often deals with digital images, which are made up of pixels.
-Pixels are stored as two-dimensional arrays of color data in a computer.
-The most straightforward way of creating or editing them is to change the values stored in these arrays.
+Computer Graphics often deals with digital images, which are made up of pixels.
+Typically, pixels are stored as 2D arrays of color data in a computer.
+In this class, we will be storing pixel data as a 1D array.
+In order to edit these pixels, we change the values stored in the arrays.

 In this lab, you will: